Devaditya72/File-Compression-Project/README.md

 1. Calculate the frequency of each character in the string.
 2. Sort the characters in increasing order of the frequency.
 These are stored in a priority queue Q. huffman coding.
-3.Make each unique character as a leaf node.
+3. Make each unique character as a leaf node.
-4.Create an empty node z.
+4. Create an empty node z.
 Assign the minimum frequency to the left child of z and assign the second minimum frequency to the right child of z.
 Set the value of the z as the sum of the above two minimum frequencies.
-5.Remove these two minimum frequencies from Q and add the sum into the list of frequencies.
+5. Remove these two minimum frequencies from Q and add the sum into the list of frequencies.
-6.Insert node z into the tree.
+6. Insert node z into the tree.
-7.Repeat steps 3 to 5 for all the characters.
+7. Repeat steps 3 to 5 for all the characters.
-8.For each non-leaf node, assign 0 to the left edge and 1 to the right edge.
+8. For each non-leaf node, assign 0 to the left edge and 1 to the right edge.

 Assign 0 to the left edge and 1 to the right edge
 For sending the above string over a network, we have to send the tree as well as the above compressed-code.
 The total size is given by the table below.